LochanaBrunel/SVT-TestAgent/README.md

 Start docker on your compter

-Refer to README.md in cd Dev/Kafka to start the kafka broker
+KAFKA_LOCAL_PORT=<Add_the_port_prefered:default-9095> docker compose up -d

+-9093 cannot be used: Kafka UI is using that to access the container

+!If needed to clean the containers, will lost all messages logged into the broker!.

+docker compose down -v

 ## Create Topics

 cd ExternalDummies

-python3 TopicCreation.py config.py
+KAFKA_LOCAL_PORT=<Add_the_port_prefered:default-9095> python3 TopicCreation.py config.py

+*the config.py will remember this port until you call KAFKA_LOCAL_PORT again with a different port.*

 ## Send messages